 cd your-app

-Create an App - Create an app with no configuration files. e.g., so you can sync existing config files later.
-For consistency, use the same name as the directory you created above.
+Create an App - Config files are used to sync the configuration for a single App.
+For consistency, the app name must be the same name as the directory you created above.

 nuon apps create \